Ovingdean: Overview

 Many homes in the conservation area are converted farm buildings, and the most prominent houses are Ovingdean Grange and Ovingdean Hall.
 The Grange is the subject of legend.
 In 1857, the popular novelist W. Harrison Ainsworth wrote Ovingdean Grange, A Tale Of The South Downs, in which he described how the future King Charles II stayed there for less than 24 hours before escaping to France in 1651, fathering a child in the process.
 In reality, the King stayed at the George Inn in West Street, Brighton.
 The Hall is a gentry mansion which was the birthplace of Charles Eamer Kempe, the stained glass window designer.
 It now serves as a language school for overseas residential students, Ovingdean Hall School.
 The majority of pupils are partially deaf or are equipped with cochlear implants.
 Longhill High School, a comprehensive school, is on the edge of the village, with its postal address in Rottingdean.

 Among those buried in the churchyard are the inventor Magnus Volk, the stained-glass artist Charles Kempe and the distinguished lawyer Helena Normanton, one of the first female barristers and QCs.
 Also in the graveyard is a monument to the family of pioneer female medical student Sophia Jex-Blake, who is buried some 25 miles (40 km) away in Rotherfield.

 The village has a single shop (a sub-post office) and no pubs.

 Just outside the historic boundary of Ovingdean is Ian Fraser House, better known as St Dunstan's, a famous residential and rehabilitation centre for blind ex-servicemen.
 It was also the home of 113-year-old Henry Allingham, the last surviving founder-member of the RAF and briefly the world's oldest man.

-Ovingdean is now the site of several proposed urban fringe sites due development under Brighton and Hove City Plan.
+Ovingdean is now the site of several proposed urban fringe sites due development under the Brighton and Hove City Plan.